hydroper-jet/lang/spec/1.0/source/src/metadata/decorator-metadata.md

 ## Instance methods

-A decorator meta-data applied to an instance method must contain a signature `(instance: C, name: String) => void`, where `C` is the instance class.
+A decorator meta-data applied to an instance method must contain a signature `function(instance: C, name: String): void`, where `C` is the instance class.

 ```
 function ExampleDecorator(instance: ExampleClass, name: String): void {